Photo by Barnaby Wasson

 Those three rules were the basis of our family rules.
 Over time, the following rules have been added:

-Photo by Joy Jordan
+Photo by Joy Jordan4.
+Gentle kindness only.

 So we started this rule, to help her understand that it wasn’t an appropriate way to be around others.
 Showing gentle kindness (holding hands, gentle hugs that don’t put your whole body weight on the other person, sitting beside someone instead of on them, etc.) were much better ways of showing affection and love, especially for Daddy and Jude.